DayuHuu/scMFC/README.md

 **Description:**

-This is some of source code for **scMFC: High-order Topology for Deep Single-cell Multi-view Fuzzy Clustering.** The first module involves high-order neighborhood enhancement.
-Initially, we construct the 1-order neighborhood relationship among cells and then conduct random walks on it to generate a high-order enhancement for each cell view, effectively addressing the issue of underutilization of existing neighborhood information.
+This is some of source code for **scMFC: High-order Topology for Deep Single-cell Multi-view Fuzzy Clustering.** Initially, we construct the 1-order neighborhood relationship among cells and then conduct random walks on it to generate a high-order enhancement for each cell view, effectively addressing the issue of underutilization of existing neighborhood information.
 The second module focuses on cross-view information aggregation.
 We employ a global structure relationship aggregator to dynamically allocate embedding weights across different views, thus effectively addressing the information differences between them.
 The third module, the Deep Fuzzy Clustering module, employs a deep fully connected network to estimate the actual cluster assignments, which is trained through minimizing a combination of reconstruction loss and clustering loss.
 Experiments on three real-world single-cell multi-view datasets have demonstrated the stability and superiority of our method.

 **Requirements:**
 - Python==3.7.0